Special thanks to Terry Owen for contributing this article on internal audit KPI metrics.

 The results were worth the effort

-It required almost an entire operating cycle for audit staff to realize that taking a couple of minutes each day to capture this information saved them both, hours of time and the frustration of trying to manage too many projects.
+It required almost an entire operating cycle for audit staff to realize that taking a couple of minutes each day to capture this information saved them both hours of time and the frustration of trying to manage too many projects.

-It also saved management the embarrassment of over-promising and under-delivering on the annual audit plan.
+Also, it saved management the embarrassment of over-promising and under-delivering on the annual audit plan.

 We also provided training to staff members on project management techniques and other skills to make them more effective team members.
 These critical skills not only helped them be better auditors, it made them better business professionals.